WHO WE ARE ::

 michigan psychology

-At the University of Michigan, a group of us (including Satinder Singh, John Laird, and Thad Polk, see left panel below) is embarking on a new project to develop computational agents that operate for extended periods of time in rich and dynamic environments, and achieve mastery of many aspects of their environments without task-specific programming.
-To accomplish these goals, our research is exploring a space of cognitive architectures that incorporate four fundamental features of real neural circuitry: (1) reinforcing behaviors that lead to intrinsic rewards (2) executing and learning over mental, as well as, motor actions, (3) extracting regularities in mental representations, whether derived from perception or cognitive operations, and (4) continuously encoding and retrieving episodic memories of past events.
+At the University of Michigan, a group of us (including Satinder Singh, John Laird, and Thad Polk, see left panel below) is also working on a related project to develop computational agents that operate for extended periods of time in rich and dynamic environments, and achieve mastery of many aspects of their environments without task-specific programming.
+To accomplish these goals, our research is exploring a space of cognitive architectures that incorporate four fundamental features of real neural circuitry: (1) reinforcing behaviors that lead to intrinsic (and possibly optimal) rewards (2) executing and learning over mental, as well as, motor actions, (3) extracting regularities in mental representations, whether derived from perception or cognitive operations, and (4) continuously encoding and retrieving episodic memories of past events.

 To learn more about reinforcement learning, check out Satinder Singh's website here at Michigan.